thebithead/nuodb-operator/README.md

 The NuoDB Operator includes a sample SQL application that will allow you to get started quickly running SQL statements against your NuoDB database.
 The sample workload uses YCSB (the Yahoo Cloud Servicing Benchmark).
 The cr.yaml includes YCSB parameters that will allow you to configure the SQL workload to your preferences.

-To start a SQL Workload (if your `nuodb-ycsb-cr.yaml` isn't configured to start one by default) locate the ycsb Replication Controller in your Kubernetes dashboard and scale it to your desired number of pods to create your desired SQL application workload.
+To start a SQL Workload (if your `nuodb-ycsb-cr.yaml` wasn't configured to start one by default) locate the ycsb Replication Controller in your Kubernetes dashboard and scale it to your desired number of pods to create your desired SQL application workload.
 Once the YCSB application is running the resulting SQL workload will be viewable from the NuoDB Insights visual monitoring WebUI.

 ## NuoDB Features and Benefits Evaluation Steps